nodeshift/tutorial/cloud-native/README.md

 #### On Mac

-After installing podman, open a terminal and run below commands to initialize and run podman machine:
+After installing Podman, open a terminal and run the below commands to initialize and start the Podman machine:

-_**NOTE:** \*On Apple M1 Pro chip, system version has to be 12.4 and above._
+_**NOTE:** \*On Apple M1 Pro chip, the system version has to be 12.4 and above._

 ```
 podman machine init --cpus 2 --memory 8096 --disk-size 20